andrewdavidmackenzie/libproc-rs/NOTES.md

+Notes
+=
+These are just notes I've gathered and a list of the status of different calls and ideas for others.

 Cross-Platform
-=
+==
-am_root                             libc::geteuid() is unstable still.
+* am_root - libc::geteuid() is unstable still.

-name                                Returns the name of the process with the specified pid
+* name - Returns the name of the process with the specified pid
+* listpids - Only implements listing all pid types
+* libversion - Just returns error message on linux as no lib used
+* cwdself - just wraps env::current_dir() of rust so not so useful
+* pidpath - Returns the path of the file being run as the process with specified pid

 Pending
-=
-Mac OS               Linux
+==

-                cwdself                     Can't see yet how to do this in Mac OS
+Mac OS
+===

-                pidcwd                      Can't see yet how to do this in Mac OS
+* pidcwd                      Can't see yet how to do this in Mac OS

+Linux
+===
-listpidinfo
+* listpidinfo

-pidpath Returns the path of the file being run as the process with specified pid

-libversion

-regionfilename
+* regionfilename

-pidinfo
+* pidinfo

-listpids

-kmsgbuf
+* kmsgbuf

-pidfdinfo
+* pidfdinfo

+Ideas
+==
+Here is a lits of things I see would be easy to do on Linux.
+I still need to look into how they could be done on Mac.

+* command line arguments
+* environment vars
+* uid running a process
+* parent pid (ppid)

+Reference Docs
+==
 Apple Docs
-==
+===
 https://developer.apple.com/documentation/

 Linux Docs
-==
+===
 https://manned.org/libproc/9ae74aa3     libproc man page https://docs.oracle.com/cd/E88353_01/html/E37842/libproc-3lib.html
 https://manned.org/libproc_dev.3        name_to_dev, dev_to_name - lookup device names and numbers tty_to_dev,